binsoul/node-red-bundle-processing/README.md

 ## Dependencies

-The node is tested with Node.js v18 and Node-RED v3.
+The bundle is tested with Node.js v18 and Node-RED v3.

 ## License